angelvyas/myportal/content/posts/c/impques.md

 ```
 </br>

-### to print the multiplication table of a given number.
+### To print the multiplication table of a given number.
 ```c
 #include <stdio.h>
 int main()